jeff1evesque/rancher-demonstration/README.md

  while the [rancher-agent](https://github.com/jeff1evesque/rancher-demonstration/blob/master/utility/install-rancher-agent)
  is launched in [Xenial64](https://github.com/jeff1evesque/rancher-demonstration/blob/1959f5817ca53d89c8d3349d3bb23406c3bf3ea6/Vagrantfile#L47-L53).
- If the rancher-server needs to debian-based, or corresponding rancher-agents need to be rhel-based, then additional utility scripts will need to be created.
+ If the rancher-server needs to debian-based, or corresponding rancher-agents need to be rhel-based, then additional utility scripts, not included in this repository, will need to be created.

 Regardless of implementation, when vagrant completes provisioning, a rancher-server, is available via https://localhost:7895, and can be used to manage various